Originally published, Aug-2015, then updated by Tania, June-2018)

-I like piping or placing a small spoonful of lemon curd in the centres of mine and…
+I like piping or placing a small spoonful of lemon curd on top of mine and…

-…then finishing them off with some little sprigs of angelica or mint.
+…then finishing them off with some small sprigs of angelica or mint.

 These pretty little cakes are perfect for morning or afternoon tea, especially high tea as they are a tea cake after all!